AlexBulankou/gcp-declarative-multi-team/README.md

-# TF and KCC Blueprint for multi-team organization setup
-It will show how to configure multiple environments (dev, prod) with a dedicated cluster for each environment and then a namespace per team in each of the clusters.
+# GitOps with CloudBuild, Terraform, Config Connector and Config Sync

+This project is an example of configuring multiple environments (dev and prod) with a dedicated GKE cluster for each of the environments.
+GKE cluster has Config Sync and Config Connector add-ons that enable using GitOps and provisioning GCP resources as well as native K8s resources provisioning, by submitting yaml configs under environments/[environment]/csproot/namespaces/[team-name], e.g. `environments/dev/csproot/namespaces/service-a/`.

+## Installation

-1. Create the project that will have CloudBuild service and GCS bucket.
+1. Create the project that will contain CloudBuild service and GCS bucket.

-# folder_id: 52733342542
-# billing_account: 019970-D6BDB5-6AF850

     ```bash
     gcloud auth login